astronomer/docs/astro/cli/astro-workspace-user-add.md

     ]}>
 <TabItem value="astro">

-Invite an existing user to your current Astronomer Workspace.
+Add an existing Organization user to your current Astronomer Workspace.
+You must be a Workspace Admin to perform this action.

 ## Usage